Thursday, 15 January 2026

 At the desk next to me my colleague is working through files A to C, I seem to have D to H. I know how to handle the extra work quickly and effectively, that's what sets me apart.
 I'm not talking about being one of the fat middle managers, poking their noses into everyone's business.
 They are part the problem.

 I survey my colleagues: Baldy, Fake-Nails, Jackie-Burd, Diet-Plan, Sad Sack, Lanky-Dan, Speccy Short-Arse, and Long-Engagement.
 All of them obscured by monitor tops encrusted with sentimental tripe.
 They cling to their identity with such gestures, like prisoners scratching their name on their cell walls.
-Green haired gonks, football mugs, novelty calenders and promotional paper weights will not be seen on my desk.
+Green haired gonks, football mugs, novelty calendars and promotional paper weights will not be seen on my desk.

 I complete my work and lean back in my chair satisfied, extending my limbs, stretching and staring up at the ceiling tiles and strip lights.
 I decide to take the rest of the day off.
 The rubber thimble on my desk is packed full of paper-clips ready for launch.
 This is where I come into my own, without my morale-generator this place would shrivel up and cough its last.
 I open my drawer and size up a selection of elastic bands.
 Factors such as projectile weight, distance travelled, moving or stationary target and the victim's disposition all must be considered during the selection process.
 To help with this I have developed my own custom grading system using numbers and letters to denote elasticity, gauge and band temperament.
 My target is buried in their work and is unaware of the launch preparations.
 I select a 2F-D, coaxing it free from its tangled brethren, a matted clot of Tippex and a mass of pencil sharpenings.
 I notice a mouldy sandwich crust at the back of my drawer and write 'tidy drawer' on a post it note, before resuming my task.

+'What's going on here?'
 'He fired something at me, look I'm bleeding'.
+'Is this true?'

+She says things like she's 'disappointed.'
 Out the window, I see a slither of blue sky.
 A starling rattles into the window leaving a bird shaped smudge.
 She turns to see what caused the noise and I can see an orange line where her make-up stops on her neck.

 She continues on about written warnings, letters and final chances.
 I notice a sign on the side of the filing cabinet: 'There's no 'I' in team'.
 But there's no 'U' either, I think.